-Rehydrate the whole dried habanero chilli until it is soft, and then chop into slivers, or blend into a sauce.
+Rehydrate the whole dried habanero chilli until it is soft, and then chop into slivers, or blend into a sauce before cooking.
 Start with a quarter of the chilli first, and keep adding – it’s far easier to add extra heat than to try and dilute excess heat!
-Habanero chillies are perfect for a chilli con carne, spicy ceviche, meat stew, chutney – and even for infusing oils or spirits like mezcal and tequila.
+Habanero chillies are perfect for a chilli con carne, spicy ceviche, meat stew, chutney – and even for heating in oils to infuse them.